astronomer/docs/astro/use-cases/multi-channel-alerting-systems.md

 This use case assumes you have:

 - At least one [Astro Deployment](https://docs.astronomer.io/astro/create-deployment).
-Your deployment must run Astro Runtime 7.1.0 or later and it must have OpenLineage enabled.
+Your Deployment must run Astro Runtime 7.1.0 or later and it must have OpenLineage enabled.
 - An [Astro project](https://docs.astronomer.io/astro/cli/develop-project) with at least one DAG.
 Your DAG should have at least two tasks.

 However, you can extend this use case to encompass any number of Astro Deployments and DAGs.